purewack/jsong-audio/README.md

 A dynamic music representation format.

 This format is designed specifically to provide dynamic instructions to a `JSONPlayer` on how to manage track volumes and looping of certain sections.
-The `.json` file itself contains no music data, only instruction on how to playback the music based on dynamic user input events, such as a page scroll, or mouse hover...
+The `.json` file itself has instructions on how to playback the music based on dynamic user input events, such as a page scroll, or mouse hover...
+The `.json` file can also contain music encoded as data URI (coming soon)

 # Dependancies
 As of now, the music player and event scheduler is <a href="https://tonejs.github.io/">Tone.js</a>.
 It provides music playback of multiple music streams, as well as schedules events aligned to musical time of the song based on its BPM.